rehankf/Individual-Project/README.md

 where n_ij = observed transitions from state i to j, n_i = total visits to state i.

-**Remaining Useful Life:** Computed via fundamental matrix N = (I − Q)⁻¹, where Q is the transient-to-transient sub-block of P. RUL from state i is the sum of row i of N.
+**Remaining Useful Life:** Computed via fundamental matrix N = (I − Q)⁻¹, where Q is the transient-to-transient 4x4 sub-matrix of P. RUL from state i is the sum of row i of N.

 **Survival Function:** S(t) = 1 − [H₀·Pᵗ]_VeryPoor, the probability of not yet reaching the absorbing state by year t.